Liliana Morais interviews Brazilian performer Erika Kobayashi about how she updates the Japanese tea ceremony to suit the pulse of life in Brazil.

 It has been twelve years since I started studying chanoyu (茶の湯)2.
 Japanese tea ceremony is known in Japanese as both chanoyu 茶の湯 (literally, tea and hot water) and chadô, recently pronounced sadô) 茶道 (the way of the tea).
 While the former emphasizes the manner and act of serving tea for guests to enjoy, the later stresses its role as a practice of personal and spiritual development that can lead to Enlightenment.
 This later connotation is present in the suffix do 道 (way or path), present in other so-called “arts of self-cultivation” such as shodo 書道 (literally, the way of the brush) or kado 華道 (the way of the flower), which are connected to the Taoist and Zen traditions. .
 I like to say “chanoyu” because the word reminds us of the essence, which is tea and hot water.
 Yu 湯 carries the meaning of a certain relaxation, of a “pastime”, of enjoying something.
 When we say “chanoyu” we are emphasizing this essence, that it is a plant and hot water, and we allow ourselves to bring this sensory component, of the body.
 When we think of sadô 茶道, we are talking about the technique of teaching, of learning, of a system of transmission, and all of this is very important because otherwise, this knowledge would not have arrived here in Brazil 400 years later.
 But I always like to go back to the essence.
 When we get lost at any moment, it is always good to go back to the essence.

-✿ You mentioned ichigo ichie, which alludes to this idea of ritualizing an encounter, to the fact that each moment provides an opportunity for an encounter, which will be unique depending on the people involved, the objects used, the tea drank, the thoughts and worries of the day… In what ways does chance or accident are a part of the tea ceremony?
+✿ You mentioned ichigo ichie, which alludes to this idea of ritualizing an encounter, to the fact that each moment provides an opportunity for an encounter, which will be unique depending on the people involved, the objects used, the tea drank, the thoughts and worries of the day… In what ways are chance or accident part of the tea ceremony?

 If everything is structured according to tea ceremony standards yet permeable it is possible to incorporate various elements.
 That is why it is important to be very open to being permeated, to practice active listening, and then choose to take things in or not.